johnlabarge/k8s-jenkins-packerkvm/README.md

 1. Click **OK**.

 #### Configure the Google Compute Engine Plugin
-Configure the Google Compute Engine plugin
 Configure the Google Compute Engine plugin with the credentials it uses to provision your agent instances.

-In the leftmost menu of the Jenkins UI, select Manage Jenkins.
+1. In the leftmost menu of the Jenkins UI, select **Manage Jenkins**.
-Click Configure System.
+1. Click **Configure System**.
-Scroll to the bottom of the page and click Add a new Cloud.
+1. Scroll to the bottom of the page and click **Add a new Cloud**.
-Click Google Compute Engine.
+1. Click **Google Compute Engine**.
-Set the following settings:
+1. Set the following settings:
 Name: gce
 Project ID: [YOUR PROJECT ID]
 Instance Cap: 8
 Choose the service account from the Service Account Credentials dropdown.
 It is listed as your project ID.

-Configure Jenkins instance configurations
+#### Configure Jenkins instance configurations
 Now that the Google Compute Engine plugin is configured, you can configure Jenkins instance configurations for the various build configurations you'd like.

-Under the Google Compute Engine configuration in the Configure System page, click Add.
+1. Under **Google Compute Engine configuration** in the **Configure System** page, click Add.
-Enter the following settings:
+1. Enter the following settings:

-Name: ubuntu-1604
+    Name: jenkins-agent
-Description: Ubuntu agent
+    Description: Jenkins Agent
-Labels: ubuntu-1604
+    Labels: jenkins-agent
     Region: us-central1
+    Zone: us-central1-f
-Zone: us-central1-f Machine Type: n1-standard-1
+    Machine Type: n1-standard-1
-In the Networking settings, select the default Network and Subnetwork.
+1. In the Networking settings, select the default Network and Subnetwork.

-Check the External IP? box.
+    Check the **External IP?** box.
-In the Boot Disk settings, select your project from the Image project dropdown.
+1. In the Boot Disk settings, select your project from the Image project dropdown.
-Selct the image you built earlier using Packer.
+1. Select the image you built earlier using Packer.
-Click Save at the bottom of the page to persist your configuration changes.
+1. Click Save at the bottom of the page to persist your configuration changes.

-Click Jenkins in the top-left corner of the interface.

-1. Goto **Jenkins->configuration->**
-1. Scroll down to the end of the page and **"Add a Google Compute Engine"**
-1. Give it a good name and set the project id appropriately, set the service account credentials that allows GCE api calls.
-I set a label called "jenkins-qemu" to ensure jobs needing nested virt land on the instances backed by this configuration.
-Set the zone to us-central1-b since the minCpuPlatform is "Haswell" Check "External IP" for networking.
-Set the Bootdisk image to be the image nested-centos-jenkins.

 ###Create a Jenkins Job: